JeodaPathan22/Smart_Transport_Management_System/README.md

 - **Driver reports became structured.** A delay is a reason, a location and a duration; a breakdown is a reason and a location.
 The location options come from that driver's own route's stops in the database.
 - **Admins can create notices now**, not just review and delete driver ones, and an admin notice can set a bus or a whole route to Not Running for a specific date.

-Through all of that the existing admin CRUD for students, drivers, buses, routes, stops and schedules stayed exactly as it was, and the design, branding and Pug/Express/MySQL stack didn't change.
+They are all of that the existing admin CRUD for students, drivers, buses, routes, stops and schedules stayed exactly as it was, and the design, branding and Pug/Express/MySQL stack didn't change.